Axway-University-1/apim-hands-on-labs/Dev-Day4-Lab-7/README.md

     * Set the port to `9443`
     * Click the **X.509 Certificate** button

 ![Alt text](images/image14.png)

 * Select the **DigiCert Inc** certificate and click **OK**
+    * You can type `demo` in the filter text to quickly find this.

 ![Alt text](images/image15.png)